baiyueh/PANINIpy/Documentation/Papers/mdl_backboning.rst

 Tutorial
 =========

-Code to perform network backboning method derived in "Fast nonparametric inference of network backbones for graph sparsification" (Kirkley, 2024, https://arxiv.org/abs/2409.06417).
+Code to perform network backboning method derived in "Fast nonparametric inference of network backbones for weighted graph sparsification" (Kirkley, 2024, https://arxiv.org/abs/2409.06417).

 The function allows for both directed and undirected networks and provides options to adjust the analysis according to the network's characteristics.